July events – Highlands Forest, State League and Metroleague #5

 In true sprint fashion times were quick and the overall results for the 3 days were calculated in good time for the presentation of badges by the Bigfoot team.
 Congrats to all age class winners.
 IKO’s in the hall of fame were: Phil 1st, Michael 1st, Margaret 3rd.

-A big thank you to organiser Sue, and especially to David and Vicki for controlling and course setting and for all the preparation work undertaken beforehand.
 It was a great finish to an excellent long weekend of orienteering.
 Thanks to the 3 clubs involved Garingal, Bigfoot and IKO and to Mark Shingler for being the overall organiser.

 Kings Birthday 3 Day event – Lithgow region